On the slope conjecture of Barja and Stoppino for fibred surfaces: Introduction

 Pirola constructed in \cite{pirola-92} the first example which does not satisfy \eqref{conjectureequ}, see also \cite[Remark\,4.6]{barja-stoppino-08}.
 To our knowledge, the only known counterexamples to the bound \eqref{conjectureequ} belong to the extremal case $q_f=g-1$.
 According to \cite[Corollary\,4]{xiao-87a}, the genus of fibrations with $q_f=g-1$ is bounded from above ($g\leq 7$).
-In our construction, the genus has no upper bound.
+In our construction of the counter examples, the genus has no upper bound.

+The main idea of the proof of the lower bound on the slope is a combination of Xiao's technique \cite{xiao-87a} and the second multiplication map.
+Such a combination has been already applied to study the influence of the gonality of a general fiber on the lower bound of the slope and the Severi problem \cite{lu-zuo-15-0,lu-zuo-15b}.
+It turns out that the theorem follows from the combination of these two techniques if the fibration $f$ is not a double cover fibration.
+Hence we are reduced to study the double cover fibrations.

+Double cover fibrations have already been studied earlier by many authors, see \cite{barja-01,barja-zucconi-01,cornalba-stoppino-08,stoppino-08} etc. We first define certain local relative invariants for a double cover fibration and show that the basic invariants as in \eqref{eqn-invarians-f} can be expressed by these local relative invariants and relative invariants of the quotient fibration (cf. \autoref{thminvariants-double-fibration}).
+Then we study influence of the irregularity of the double cover on these local relative invariants with the help of the Albanese map (cf. \autoref{prop-restriction-invariants}), which enables us to deduce the required lower bounds on the slope of a double cover fibration.